 These tree often have a clear stem to reach up to fence panel height of around 1.8-2m with a full-bushy canopy above.
 This type of screening is particularly useful if you are overlooked by neighbouring properties, would like to draw the eye towards a specific feature, or would like to retain lower level exposure i.e. of an attractive wall or area.
 We can also supply feathered trees that have full growth from the ground upwards and offer the same screening ability.

 Generally, evergreens are preferred for this purpose and can be planted densely to achieve maximum effect from the offset.
-However, planting a selection of trees, if space allows, can provide rich contrast and seasonal interest.

-5. Prunus laurocerasus / Cherry Laurel
+1. Prunus laurocerasus / Common or Cherry Laurel

-6. Quercus ilex / Holm Oak
+2. Quercus ilex / Holm Oak

-7. Thuja plicata / Western Red Cedar
+3. Thuja plicata / Western Red Cedar

 Mature height 20-25 metres with a spread of up to 5 metres.
 An impressive, fast growing, narrow, vertical and densely branched conifer tree.
 Glossy dark-green scales very aromatic.
 Thuja grows shallow roots with a tough dense network.
 Plant in sun to light shade in all types of soil.
 Thuja is usually frost hardy is sensitive to draught but tolerant of urban pollution.

-8. Thuja occidentalis Brabant / white cedar
+4. Thuja occidentalis Brabant / White Cedar

 The White Cedar naturally grows into a compact, conical habit with slightly drooped branches.
 Its light green leaves are almost scaly and grow in flat sprays and produce long, thin, yellowish-green cones that become brown when ripe.
 It has a reddish-brown bark that peels off in thin strips.
 Due to its dense habit this tree is ideal for privacy screening.
 It is a highly tolerant tree and can grow in most conditions.
-The RHS has given this tree an Award of Merit.